Ofcom report shows growing 5G coverage

 The report found 70% of UK homes could receive a Gigabit-capable connection.
 Last year they were available in less than half the UK.

-But only around 25% of households are taking up these faster connections, according to Ofcom.
+But only about 25% of households are taking up these faster connections, according to Ofcom.

 Mr Jackson said after recent "dramatic" improvements in coverage, largely on the basis of private sector investment, he expected "gigabit coverage to grow more slowly".